 Otherwise, both versions feel and work similarly.
 The app itself looks quite cluttered yet basic, with elements and menus being all over the place.
 They could use a revamp to use the screen more efficiently.

 There are just as many animations as the desktop version has, so sometimes you have to stare at the half downloaded map before you can connect anywhere.
 It’s also pretty annoying that they have Bear sounds toggled on.
 So, on your first click to a VPN server, if you’re not careful, you will hear a load bear roar announcing to everyone around you that you’re using a bear-themed VPN.

-Even though their customer support is in Canada, we managed to get a response in under 3 hours.
+Even though Tunnelbear VPN customer support is in Canada, we managed to get a response in under 3 hours.
 This is pretty impressive, considering that TunnelBear has no live chat support.
-The only options are support tickets or their knowledge base.
+The only options are support tickets (you get a reply via email address) or their knowledge base.